MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/sounds.md

 ---
-title: "Playing sound with AVAudioPlayer"
+title: "Playing sound with AVAudioPlayer in Xamarin.Mac"
-description: "This article shows how to use a helper class to control the playback of sound using an AVAudioPlayer." ms.prod: xamarin ms.assetid: 4A683A94-F75D-4EAF-8497-E9443653250B ms.technology: xamarin-mac
+description: "This document describes how to play sound with AVAudioPlayer in a Xamarin.Mac app.
+It discusses AVAudioPlayer at a high level and links to other documentation that explores it more fully." ms.prod: xamarin ms.assetid: 4A683A94-F75D-4EAF-8497-E9443653250B ms.technology: xamarin-mac